forceworker/DECODE/README.md

 If you find our work helpful in your resarch or work, please cite us.

 Zhao, T., Liu, R., Sun, Y. et al. DECODE: deep learning-based common deconvolution framework for various omics data.
 Nat Methods (2026). https://doi.org/10.1038/s41592-026-03007-y

+## Acknowledgements
+We would like to sincerely thank @henrichung-cst for their valuable contribution in improving the performance of Stage 1 pseudobulk generation.
+Their optimization significantly reduces runtime by introducing precomputed cell-type pools, making the pipeline much more efficient.

+## Contributing
+We warmly welcome contributions from the community!

+Whether you're fixing bugs, improving performance, enhancing documentation, or proposing new features — your help is highly appreciated.

+To get started:

+Fork the repository
+Create a feature branch
+Submit a pull request

+If you have ideas or suggestions, feel free to open an issue for discussion.

+Let’s build this project together 🚀